jonidacarka/ACUME/ReadMe.md

 1)Download project files from git

-2)Place your excel files in the data folder, and in the test folder place your test files

-3)Update configs.py file to your needs
+2)Place your excel files in the data or test folder 3)Update configs.py file to your needs

   files_path